james-t-larson/neutral-times-api/taskell.md

 ## To Do

 - Link taskell and the github project
+- Enforce SSL in lightsail instance
 - Write ArticleGenerationService tests.
 Should be an integration test
 - On start, it should check if thre are any articles for the day.
 If there are none, it should generate them
 - Github actions should build on merge to main
 - Implment Basic authentication if toggled on. use env vars
 - Check if the sources are real.
 Use fine tuning. and the Fact checker to train the assistant
 - Consider Adding pagination
+- Add Lazydocker
+- Prod should not be using seed data

 ## Doing

 - Throw away api dog, automate and enforce documentation
-    * [ ] Documentation should be auto generated
+    * [x] Documentation should be auto generated, use rswag
-    * [ ] Documentation should be in markdown accessible from the read me
+    * [ ] Documentation should be in markdown accessible from the read me, use api blue print and some kind of conversion software
-    * [ ] Use SwaggerUI to host a site that other developers can use to get docs and playwith the project
+    * [x] Use SwaggerUI to host a site that other developers can use to get docs and playwith the project
-    * [ ] Documentation should be  enforced in some way
+    * [x] Documentation should be  enforced in some way, use git hooks
+    * [ ] Move all tests over to rspec

 ## Done